 Any carrier or infected horse can start shedding the virus through nasal droplets (ie. like an aerosol spray from the nose), which can then infect others in close contact.
 Nose to nose contact is the most common method of spread, but people and tack can spread the virus too.

 In most cases of EHV infection the signs are limited to mild respiratory disease (runny nose, cough, swollen glands or legs, off food), but there may be no signs at all.
-A high temperature is usually one of the first signs, (be supicious of anything above 38.5oC (101oF)
+A high temperature is usually one of the first signs, be supicious of anything above 38.5oC (101oF)

 Stable management and vaccination, in particular when dealing with potentially infected horses, are key to the control of the disease.
 Minimising the potential stresses that set off disease spread is important as well as reducing issues such as overcrowding.
 Horses that are sick must be isolated.
 The virus can survive in bedding or on grass for a few days.
 Viruses can travel further depending on the weather (windborne).

 However this is not the whole answer and vaccination can play a big role.
 Vaccinating your horse will help prevent disease and perhaps more importantly will also help reduce the amount of infective virus that is shed to other in-contact horses, thus reducing the amount of disease present on your yard.
 In our experience, yards which vaccinate against herpes virus have less problems with coughs and breathing problems.